 In 2021, Ryan turned her vision into a business, Acrylic Robotics.
 By capturing millions of brush stroke data points and fitting a robotic arm with a paint brush attachment, Acrylic’s technology mimics an artist’s movements, creating artwork with depth and dimension.
 Each painting is unique because of how the paint pigments mix and the brush dips, explains Ryan.

-After receiving the Faculty of Engineering’s Ian Mclachlin Prize for Entrepreneurship in Engineering, Ryan moved on to Centech – a non-profit business incubator program that focuses on tech companies with high growth potential – where she won the Top Tech Innovation Prize.
+After earning the Faculty of Engineering’s Ian Mclachlin Prize for Entrepreneurship in Engineering, Ryan moved on to Centech – a non-profit business incubator program that focuses on tech companies with high growth potential – where she won the Top Tech Innovation Prize.

 Ryan also credits her research supervisor, assistant professor of electrical and computer engineering AJung Moon, for providing invaluable support on the technical side.